wantnon/superSingleCell-c3dEngine/README.md

 ==========
 by wantnon (yang chao) 2014-2-23

 c3dEngine is a 3d engine imitating cocos2d-x.
+The game Super Single Cell based on it.

 platform: iOS
 language: c++